IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 # Deploying the Client Onboarding scenario to a Jam-in-a-Box environment (for CP4BA 22.0.2)

+A version for [CP4BA 23.0.1](/23.0.1/DeployingClientOnboarding2301.md) is also available

 ## Introduction

 Use these instruction to deploy the out-of-box end-to-end [Client Onboarding solution](https://github.com/IBM/cp4ba-client-onboarding-scenario) and its accompanying [labs](https://github.com/IBM/cp4ba-labs/tree/main/22.0.2) to a self-provisioned Jam-in-a-Box environment (based on **Cloud Pak for Business Automation (CP4BA) 22.0.2**).
 For more information about Jam-in-a-Box refer to the [Jam-in-a-Box overview](https://github.com/IBM/cp4ba-jam-in-a-box) page.